Crate rssn

 §RSSN: Rust Symbolic and Scientific Numerics

-rssn is a comprehensive library for symbolic mathematics and scientific computing in Rust.
-It aims to provide a powerful and expressive toolkit for a wide range of mathematical tasks, from symbolic algebra and calculus to advanced numerical simulation.
+rssn is a high-performance, modern library for symbolic mathematics and scientific computing in Rust.
+It leverages a Directed Acyclic Graph (DAG) based model for efficient, canonical representation of mathematical expressions.

 §Key Features